-Selecting the AAC your learner needs is an essential step in the AAC journey.
+Selecting the Augmentative and Alternative Communication (AAC) your learner needs is an essential step in the AAC journey.
 And we should start with the end in mind.
 Presuming competence means that ultimately, we hope for the user to be able to do more than use nouns to make requests.
 Our goal is for them to learn to combine words into sentences to express thoughts, feelings, and opinions.
 We also want them to learn literacy, so they have the freedom to say exactly what they want to.

 To get here, we need to provide AAC users with a system whose vocabulary includes many words in every grammatical category.
 We also need to provide access to the alphabet.
 These are the building blocks of language and communication.
 With exposure and opportunities to practice with these building blocks, AAC users can get to independent and successful communication.